The St. Lucie and Indian Rivers offer

 The Stuart Sandbar one of our most popular and visually pleasing destinations.
 It is packed with locals on the weekends with kids, dogs, and boats both large and small.
 During the week it is quieter but a scenic and fun getaway close to the St. Lucie inlet and about an hours sail from our dock.
 We cruise by beautiful waterfront homes: Sewall's Point, Sailfish Point, and Hutchinson Island on our way.

-Take a relaxing sail on the clam waters of the North Fork of the St. Lucie River while the sun sets.
+Take a relaxing sail on the calm waters of the North Fork of the St. Lucie River while the sun sets.